Module 12, Part 1: File I/O#

 Error: file hello-world.txt not found

-Now, suppose instead that the file hello-world.txt
+Now, suppose instead that the file hello-world.txt exists, and contains the

 following lines: